 Video games are an inexpensive hobby; you can play on your computer, tablet or mobile device.

 Gardening will depend on whether you have space in your backyard to start a garden.
-If you do, a botanical garden or a kitchen garden will come in as a great hobby.
+If you do, a botanical garden, a kitchen garden, or even a raised garden will come in as a great hobby.
 This is not an inexpensive hobby though.
 It will need lots of resources in terms of time and money.

 A botanical garden is a collection of different plants labeled with their scientific names.
 This will need you to go collecting plants, researching their English and botanical names, planting them and tending them all day.
 You have to have a love for Mother Nature.
 But, your efforts will not go unrewarded.
 You will give your visitors tours of your garden.
 It can also be a great place to read or do your art.

 A kitchen garden, on the other hand, is a simple garden where you grow kitchen supplies including onions, tomatoes, chili, and greens.
 Having a small kitchen garden can even reduce the amount of grocery shopping you have to do.
 Plus, you can sell the surplus to your neighbors or at a farmer’s market.

 Golfing has to be on the list.
 It is one of the most favorite sports of many seniors.
 When you play golf, you increase your flexibility and enhance your motion, strength and balance.
 Plus, if you really enjoy the game, it offers you a way to stay happy.
 While golfing, you will meet other golfers, some who are seniors and golfing for a hobby.
 This is why golfing is referred to as a social game.